 Her new book, Autistic Disturbances: Theorizing Autism Poetics from the DSM to Robinson Crusoe (University of Michigan Press, 2018)—theorizes the role of autistic rhetoric and aesthetic in literature.

 Julia teaches writing, literature, and disability studies at Bronx Community College as well as guest courses at Lehman College, CUNY’s School for Professional Studies, and the CUNY Graduate Center.
-She is also co-Chair of the Columbia University Seminar in Disability, Culture & Society and founding co-Chair of the CUNY Disability Scholars.
+She is also co-Chair of the Columbia University Seminar in Disability, Culture & Society and serves as lead consultant on the Metropolitan Museum’s Crip the Met initiative.